 Goal Conversion means a completed goal (other than transaction).
 Goal Conversion only happens once per visit, no matter how many times the goal is met.

-Smart Goal is a goal type used to optimize Google Ads for sites that don’t have other conversion points defined.
+Smart Goal is an automatic goal type used to optimize Google Ads for sites that don’t have other conversion points defined.
 The Smart Goals tries to distinguish good sessions from bad sessions, e.g. based on the length of the visit, the location of the device and the visitor by using machine learning.

 Goal funnel refers to pages that lead to a conversion.

 Goal Value means the monetary value defined in a goal in analytics.
+Setting goal values makes it easier to analyze the effectiveness of different goals.

 Google Analytics API